damienbod/ME-ID-Auth-MyUI-with-MyAPI/README.md

+# Azure AD authenticationa and authorization

+different examples of implementing UIs, APIs using Azure AD as the token server.

-# Login and use ASP.NET Core API with Azure AD Auth and user access tokens
+## Login and use ASP.NET Core API with Azure AD Auth and user access tokens

 https://damienbod.com/2020/05/29/login-and-use-asp-net-core-api-with-azure-ad-auth-and-user-access-tokens/

+## Angular SPA with an ASP.NET Core API using Azure AD Auth and user access tokens

 # Links